buffpojken/rackable/README.md

 You can easily handle errors with the provided `http_error` method.
 It takes an error code and an optional message.
 If no message is given, the standard message from the HTTP Status Codes list will be used (eg. Not Found for 404)

+You can issue a redirect using the provided `redirect` method.
+It take the url to redirect to.
+If no url is provided, an empty 302 is returned.